pontakornth/example/README.md

-# I love Kizuna Ai.
+# I love Fubuki.

-Kizuna Ai is the best waifu.
+But, Kizuna Ai is the best waifu.